I’m not going to give you a set fat loss program to follow. Instead, I thought I’d take you through the basics of making your own program.

 - If you eat the same foods every week, then a smaller portion of the same foods is going to reduce your calories.

-- If you snack between meals, then removing those snacks is going to reduce your calories.
+- Do you snack between meals?
+Removing those snacks is going to reduce your calories.

-- If you substitute in new foods that contain fewer calories, that’s going to reduce your calories.
+- By substituting in new foods that contain fewer calories you can reduce your calories.

 However, I like to count calories for two reasons.